 Agent 23 tells Max that assassinations are prohibited by Executive Order 12333.
-Order 12333 was in fact was signed by President Ronald Reagan in 1981 and had a broader purpose to require coordination between the Federal agencies and the CIA, but did reiterate an existing policy against political assassinations.
+Order 12333 was in fact signed by President Ronald Reagan in 1981 and had a broader purpose to require coordination between the Federal agencies and the CIA, but did reiterate an existing policy against political assassinations.

 In the Latin American dubbed version, Agent 86 is voiced by Mexican actor Jorge Arvizu a.k.a.
-"El Tata", who also played the voice of the original Maxwell Smart in the 1965 Get Smart (1965) TV series.
+"El Tata," who also played the voice of the original Maxwell Smart in the 1965 Get Smart (1965) TV series.
 Following his style, the dubbed version includes many local puns and colloquialism.

-In the first scene in CONTROL's board room, Max plays the intercepted audio of a conversation about decaf coffee and muffins, and simultaneously translates it to English.
+In the first scene in CONTROL's board room, Max plays the intercepted audio of a conversation about decaf coffee and muffins, and he simultaneously translates it to English.
 The original conversation is in Persian.

 The trivia item below may give away important plot points.